-Another key to wellness for me has been bucking the many wellness trends that seem too good to be true — chances are, they are as they seem.
+Another key to wellness for me has been bucking the wellness industry trends that seem too good to be true — chances are, they are as they seem.
 I’ve already mentioned multiple times the obsession with fitness-related social media posts.
 For some people, that inspires them to continue working out and sticking to a wellness routine.
 For me, it’s too much pressure, so I avoid posting about my self-care pursuits.

 The same can be said about high-intensity workouts, hot yoga, meal-replacement smoothies… the list goes on.
 Yes, of course, stick to these things if they serve their wellness purpose.
 But if you don’t like it, ditch it — no matter how good it is for your body, it’s not good for your state of mind.

 Instead, find the recipes, the workouts and the expressive outlets that make you feel your best.
 Those are more than trends — they’re foundations for building the best version of yourself.
 Follow the beat of your own drum and you’ll find yourself feeling much happier for it.

 There was a time when I’d completely ignore my body’s needs for what I thought I had to do.
 This was especially applicable to sleep: why go to bed early when I could be social, or squeeze in a late-night workout?
 I’ve realized that sleep is monumentally important to my sense of wellness, as is the ability to listen to understand my body’s cravings and give myself what I need to live at my optimum level.